Bonnie Wright: 2012–present: Independent films and directorial focus

 In 2012, Wright founded her film production company, BonBonLumiere.
 That same year, Wright made her directorial and screenwriting debut in Separate We Come, Separate We Go, a coming-of-age short film starring Harry Potter co-star David Thewlis.
 The film premiered at the Cannes Film Festival in 2012 and the Gold Coast International Film Festival in 2013.
 Nick de Semlyen of Empire praised Wright's direction, saying that "it's an impressive first work from someone who clearly has ambition to burn."

 In 2013, she co-starred in Before I Sleep alongside an ensemble cast.
 The film was shot in New England, and premiered at the 2013 Heartland Film Festival.
-She then appeared in The Sea (2013), an adaptation of the John Banville novel, portraying Rose, a "fragile, distracted young nanny".
+She then appeared in The Sea (2013), an adaptation of the John Banville novel, playing Rose, a "fragile, distracted young nanny".
 The film premiered at the Edinburgh International Film Festival on 23 June 2013.
 The Sea received mixed reviews; one critic wrote that Wright was an "underused but ultimately ineffective screen presence".
 That same year, she also made her stage debut in the role of The Girl in Peter Ustinov's The Moment of Truth.
 The play was performed at the Southwark Playhouse in London from June to July.
 Wright received critical praise for her stage performance; the British Theatre Guide wrote she "makes clear in her performance, she is motivated by love for her father and movingly has to face rejection..."
 Wright filmed the comedy Those Who Wander and the family-adventure film Who Killed Nelson Nutmeg? in 2013.
 In December 2013, she directed Sophie Lowe in her music video "Dreaming".
 The video was shot in Joshua Tree National Park.
 In 2014, she took part in the third series of The Great Sport Relief Bake Off, winning the first episode and being named the "Star Baker".

 "Doing such big films gave me a desire to get more out of film-making, to get deeper into the process.
 When you are acting you are observing so much happening around you.
 I am directing actors having been directed myself, and there is specific type of language you have that is so unique.
 If you've been on the other side of it, it's such a lovely experience."